Carolina Chocolate Drops: Career

 "Leaving Eden was an interesting album because [fiddler] Justin [Robinson] had just left the group, and they had already decided to record with Buddy Miller, and had even picked the recording dates.
 It was an interesting time to be coming in, because they were ready to do different things with the new members.
 So it was a trial-by-fire period."

-They toured with Josh Ritter & the Royal City Band in 2012.
+That same year, the group toured with Josh Ritter & the Royal City Band.
 Later in 2012, the Drops were nominated for numerous awards by the Chicago Black Theater Alliance for their work in Keep a Song in Your Soul: The Roots of Black Vaudeville.
-Staged by the Old Town School of Folk Music in Chicago, written by Lalenja Harrington (Rhiannon Giddens' sister) and Sule Greg Wilson, and featuring veteran hoofer Reggio MacLaughlin, and ragtime pianist and MacArthur Fellow Reginald R. Robinson, the program examined the hopes and realities, music, and dances of the Great Migration.

-Also in 2012, the Drops contributed a song, "Daughter's Lament", to The Hunger Games soundtrack.
+Staged by the Old Town School of Folk Music in Chicago, written by Lalenja Harrington (Rhiannon Giddens's older sister) and Súle Greg Wilson, and featuring veteran hoofer Reggio MacLaughlin, and ragtime pianist and MacArthur Fellow Reginald R. Robinson, the program examined the hopes and realities, music, and dances of the Great Migration.
+Also in 2012, the Carolina Chocolate Drops contributed a song, "Daughter's Lament", to The Hunger Games soundtrack.